 Black Soap May Contain Pore-clogging Ingredients

 Aside from washing the skin too strongly and damaging the skin's barrier, some of the common ingredients in black soaps, such as coconut oil, palm oil, and cocoa butter, are highly comedogenic, meaning they tend to clog skin pores and cause acne.

-Scientific Evidence of African Black Soap in Acne Is Lacking
+Scientific Evidence: African Black Soap & Acne

-Furthermore, 74% of the respondents were introduced to black soap by a friend or family member.
+However, this evidence is weak.
+First, the study was a survey, which is a relatively unreliable way to study something.
+Next, 74% of the respondents were introduced to black soap by a friend or family member.
 This means that 74% of the survey respondents were initially biased towards the product and more prone to believe in its health benefits because somebody they respect recommended them to use it.

 Expand to read details of study

 The Journal of Clinical and Aesthetic Dermatology published a survey in which researchers asked 100 black soap users why they use it.
 They discovered that the majority (70%) used black soap for overall skin care.
 Relatively few used black soap for specific skin problems, including acne (23%), dark spots (20%), razor bumps (13%), eczema (7%), and fine lines (4%).